neilnelson/caffe_memory_test/README.md

 ```
 ./test/mem_test.sh > test/mem_test.log
 ```
 The bash file records 'free' at the beginning and end.
-30 repeats of the standard mnist are run using the executable build/tools/caffe.
+30 repeats of the mnist are run using the executable build/tools/caffe.
 A log of the last training run is in test/run.log.

 Since this log will capture memory used by all programs running on the computer, do not initiate or stop any program while the test is running.